Pratham-Bhavsar/dockerops-suite/README.md

 * Persistent Volume Claims (PVC)
 * StatefulSets

+---

 ### Stateful MySQL Deployment

-Since databases need persistent storage, I deployed MySQL as a StatefulSet instead of a Deployment.
+Since databases require persistent storage, I deployed MySQL as a StatefulSet instead of a Deployment.

-The database uses Persistent Volumes to ensure data is not lost when pods are recreated.
+The database uses Persistent Volume Claims to ensure data remains available even if pods are recreated.

-I tested this by creating data inside MySQL, deleting the pod, and verifying that the data was still available after Kubernetes recreated the pod.
+To verify persistence, I created data inside MySQL, deleted the pod, and confirmed that the data was still available after Kubernetes recreated the pod.

+---

+### Monitoring with Prometheus & Grafana

+To understand monitoring and observability, I added Prometheus and Grafana to the Kubernetes environment.

+Using Prometheus, I collected cluster metrics, and Grafana was used to visualize those metrics through dashboards.

+I also configured Metrics Server to monitor resource utilization within the cluster.

+This helped me learn the basics of monitoring Kubernetes workloads and analyzing system performance.

 ---